 - Approvers can manage their email preferences for approval tasks by going to Personal Settings > Notifications.
 Enable the checkbox for Approvals to activate email notifications.

-- If an approver’s employee status is Inactive or On leave, requests for them do not go to their delegate.
+- If an approver’s employee status is Inactive or Leave, requests for them do not go to their delegate.
 Instead, they go directly to the last editor of the approval.
-If the approval process automatically migrated from our legacy system, this may be the longest serving employee with Administrator permissions.
+If the approval process automatically migrated from our legacy system, this may be the longest-serving employee with Administrator permissions.

 Set up an attendance approval workflow

-To create an approval workflow for attendance submissions that violate the rules in the employees’ work schedules, follow these steps:
+Create an approval workflow for attendance submissions that violate the rules in the employees’ work schedule or time tracking policy.

 - Go to Automations > Create workflow > Approvals.